Dr. Linda García

 Dr. Bohlig supervises the Research and Data Analysis team which is responsible for data management and reporting for CCCSE’s three national surveys.
 He is also responsible for psychometric analysis of CCCSE’s instruments and statistical analysis of CCCSE’s extensive data base on over one million community college students.

-Chris previously worked as a database developer and data manager at the British Educational Communications and Technology Agency and at MD Anderson Cancer Center.
+Chris Cosart is CCCSE's Associate Director of Information Technology.
+He previously worked as a database developer and data manager at the British Educational Communications and Technology Agency and at MD Anderson Cancer Center.
 He has taught as an adjunct faculty member at Houston Community College and Lone Star College – Montgomery.

 During her free time Alicia enjoys gardening, hiking and martial arts.

-Kyle Lovseth is a Research Associate for the Center.
-Kyle earned his B.S. in Psychology from the University of Kansas, where he studied language and emotion processing in general and special populations.
+Kyle Lovseth is a Research Associate for CCCSE.
+He earned his B.S. in Psychology from the University of Kansas, where he studied language and emotion processing in general and special populations.
 He then studied at McGill University in Montreal, where he investigated language processing and earned a Master’s Degree in Experimental Psychology.
 In addition to his research at McGill, he developed a passion for statistics and statistical programming, which he now utilizes at CCSSE.

-Mandi Mobley is a College Relations Specialist at the Center.
+Mandi Mobley is a College Relations Specialist at CCCSE.
 In this role, Mandi supports the College Relations team with marketing, recruitment, and membership services.
 She also provides administrative support with logistical arrangements and registrations for meetings and special events.

-Prior to joining the Center in 2010 as a student worker, she worked with non-profits based out of San Diego and Washington D.C., and traveled across the US and abroad.
+Prior to joining CCCSE in 2010 as a student worker, she worked with non-profits based out of San Diego and Washington D.C., and traveled across the US and abroad.
 Outside of work, Mandi enjoys playing with her dog and weekly board game nights with her husband and family.